 The Department of American Studies offers a seminar on Service Learning in America (AMST 398) and offers credits for approved internship projects (AMST 493).
 Students have learned about American studies by serving the community in museums, schools, social agencies, and other cultural institutions.

 The Department of American Studies encourages students to consider a semester or more of study abroad and has developed close relations with several American studies programs in different countries.
 Studying American experience in international contexts is an integral part of understanding the place and influence of the United States in the world.
 Student learning is enhanced by the perspectives gained by examining how American subjects are taught in universities around the globe as well as by encountering the international students who enroll in American studies courses in Chapel Hill.
 Study abroad offers students of folklore the opportunity to understand the rich vernacular and traditional cultures of other parts of the world from both a local and a comparative perspective.
 Students can receive American studies major credit for selected study abroad programs and are encouraged to make study abroad part of their academic plans.
 Study abroad courses can count toward the international American studies major or minor.
-Students interested in this experience should consult with the director of undergraduate studies or with the Study Abroad Office about foreign exchange programs sponsored by UNCChapel Hill.
+Students interested in this experience should consult with the director of undergraduate studies or with the Study Abroad Office about international exchange programs sponsored by UNCChapel Hill.